 Understanding the California Shine The Light Law: What eCommerce Managers Need to Know

-In an era where data privacy is more crucial than ever, understanding and complying with privacy laws is paramount for businesses, especially those in eCommerce.
+Data privacy is more crucial than ever in eCommerce, so understanding and complying with privacy laws is paramount for businesses, especially those in eCommerce.
 Among these laws, the California Shine The Light Law stands out as a significant piece of legislation designed to protect consumer privacy.
 In this blog post, we'll delve into what the law entails, its implications for businesses, and how you can ensure compliance.

 What is the California Shine The Light Law?